 Flexibility refers to a person’s range of motion involving the joints and muscles.
 It’s essential to carry out daily activities, such as getting out of bed, walking, and bending down to tie your shoes.
-The more a person moves, the greater is his or her flexibility.
+The more a person moves, the greater their flexibility.
 By the same token, a sedentary lifestyle often results in diminished flexibility.

-Why Are Some People More Flexible Than Others?
+5 Reasons Why Some People Are More Flexible than Others

-There are many factors that influence one’s flexibility.
+Many factors influence one’s flexibility.
 Among them are the following:

 People who are physically flexible typically present the following characteristics:

 - Full range of motion of joints